Selling a Trucking Company

 • Detailed information about employees (you won’t distribute this information during the initial stages of selling)

-3. Are your employees depend on you?
+3. Do your employees depend on you?

 4. Processes